pmean/build-website/text/08/CaseStudies-08.md

 More importantly, having a single well-illustrated case study would allow me to seek funding to support work on additional case studies.
-Having a particular case study in graphic novel format will make it easier to \"sell\" the idea for additional funding.
+Having a particular case study in graphic novel format will make it easier to "sell" the idea for additional funding.

-If I were able to attract funding for this project, this would be a high visibility example that would enhance Childrens Mercy\'s reputation in the research community.
+If I were able to attract funding for this project, this would be a high visibility example that would enhance Childrens Mercy's reputation in the research community.
 The potential audience for this type of work would be huge.